AdobeDocs/experience-manager-65.es-ES/help/journey-headless/developer/update-your-content.md

 <!--You should continue your AEM headless journey by next reviewing the document [How to Put It All Together - Your App and Your Content in AEM Headless](put-it-all-together.md) where you learn how to take your AEM Headless project and prepare it for going live.-->

-AEM Debe continuar con el recorrido sin encabezado de la revisando el documento a continuación [Publicación de la aplicación sin encabezado](go-live.md) AEM donde realmente lleva su proyecto sin encabezado en directo de la!
+AEM Debe continuar con su recorrido AEM sin encabezado de la revisando el documento [Cómo poner en marcha su aplicación sin encabezado](go-live.md), donde realmente pone en marcha su proyecto sin encabezado

 ## Recursos adicionales {#additional-resources}